 Our children are wonderful ambassadors, so if you would like to know more about our school family, our children and I would be delighted to show you around and introduce you to everyone who makes Camelford such a special and incredible place.

 Anne Howard, Headteacher

 Welcome by Two of Our Pupils

 Welcome to the Camelford School website.
 On this website you can learn all about our amazing school and see what exciting activites your child is up to, whether it be an exciting activity or one of our many wonderful subjects.

-Our classrooms are named after Cornish beaches; Daymer, Harlyn, Summerleaze, Trevone, Crackington, Lundy, Watergate, Port Isaac, Fistral, Tintagel, Bossiney and Polzeath.
+The classrooms are named after Cornish beaches; Daymer, Harlyn, Summerleaze, Trevone, Crackington, Lundy, Watergate, Port Isaac, Fistral, Tintagel, Bossiney and Polzeath.
 The school is separated into two main buildings; one is Year 5 & 6 and the other is for the Nursery all the way through to Year 4.
 We display our learning on the walls, making them bright, colourful and helpful.

 We hope you love our school as much as we do!